jevansiv/INDOT-Autonomous-Mower-Project/README.md

 ## Usage
 ### First Time Using Simulation:
 To build the Unreal Engine project:
-  - Open the Unreal Engine project's workspace in vscode
+  - Open the Unreal Engine project's workspace in Visual Studio Code (vscode)
   - Identify and click-on the "Run and Debug" Tab (Left-Hand-Side)
   - Navigate to the "RUN AND DEBUG" drop down menu at the top of the application and select "Generate Project Files (UE5)" from the item list
   - Press the green arrow button to run the project generation